Edward Lutwyche Parker

-Edward Lutwyche Parker (1785–1850), was a United States Presbyterian clergyman.
-Rev. Edward L. Parker was a brother -in -law of Rev. Abishai Alden, nephew of Barnabas and Mary Patterson, grandaunt of Key West Mayor Alexander Patterson, grandfather of Eva Patterson Braxton.
-Eva was a daughter of George and Ida Euphemia Bethel Patterson.
-Ida was a daughter of Key West (Florida) mayor Winer Bethel.
+Edward Lutwyche Parker (1785–1850) was a United States Presbyterian clergyman.
+Rev. Edward L. Parker was a brother-in-law of Rev. Abishai Alden, nephew of Barnabas and Mary Patterson Alden, grandaunt of Key West Mayor (Col.) Alexander Patterson, grandfather of Eva Patterson Braxton.
+Eva was the daughter of George and Ida Euphemia Bethel Patterson.
+Ida was the daughter of Key West (Florida) mayor Winer Bethel.

 Life

 He was born in Litchfield, New Hampshire, on 28 July 1785.
-He graduated at Dartmouth College in 1807, and studied divinity at Hanover, New Hampshire, and subsequently at Thetford, Vermont, and Salem, Massachusetts.
-From 1819 until his death he was pastor of the Presbyterian church in Londonderry, New Hampshire.
-Edward was a son of Dr. Jonathan and Dorothy Coffin Parker.
-Dr. Jonathan Parker was the son of Rev Thomas Parker, minister at Dracut, Massachusetts.
+He graduated from Dartmouth College in 1807, and studied divinity in Hanover, New Hampshire, and subsequently in Thetford, Vermont, and Salem, Massachusetts.
+Edward was the son of Dr. Jonathan and Dorothy Coffin Parker.
+Dr. Jonathan Parker was the son of Rev. Thomas Parker, a minister in Dracut, Massachusetts.
 Rev. Parker's father was Capt or Lt.
 Josiah Parker, son of Capt.
 James Parker (b.
 1617).
 Capt.
 Parker was an ancestor of Mrs. Major Samuel Lawrence.
-See William, Abbott; Amos Lawrence; and Sarah Mason Lawrence Loring history.

 Sarah Loring resided at 267 Clarendon Street in Boston Back Bay, Massachusetts.
-Alexander Hamilton Rice Sr. as Boston mayor, led the development of Boston Back Bay area.
-The first land development company in Boston, Massachusetts was the Mt Vernon Properties.
-See Patrick Tracy Jackson history.
+Alexander Hamilton Rice Sr., as Boston mayor, led the development of the Boston Back Bay area.
+The first land development company in Boston, Massachusetts, was the Mt Vernon Properties.
 John Dandridge Henley Luce also resided at 267 Clarendon Street.
-John father was Adm.
+John's father was Adm.
 Stephen Bleecker Luce, father of the US Naval War College in Newport, Rhode Island.
 John D.H.
 Luce was a grandson of Capt John Dandridge Henley, a nephew of George Washington.
 Capt Henley served in the Barbary War with Capt John Trippe, an ancestor of Juan Trippe, founder of Pan American Airlines in Key West, Florida.
 [Adm Stephen B. Luce struck his flag aboard the USS Galenia in Key West, Florida, in 1887.
 Adm.
 Luce's grandson was Maj.
-Stephen Henley Noyes US Army pioneer aviator and photographer.
+Stephen Henley Noyes, US Army pioneer aviator and photographer.
 Major Noyes was a descendant of Rev James Noyes Jr., a co-founder and trustee of Yale College.
 Major Noyes was a 6x great grandson of Rhode Island Gov. Benedict Arnold.
-Commodore Matthew C. Perry, military founder of Key West, Florida, was a 4x great-grandson of Gov. Benedict Arnold.
+Commodore Matthew C. Perry, the military founder of Key West, Florida, was a 4x great-grandson of Gov. Benedict Arnold.

+From 1819 until his death, Parker was pastor of the Presbyterian Church in Londonderry, New Hampshire.

-Parker died in Derry, New Hampshire, 14 July 1850.
+Parker died in Derry, New Hampshire, on 14 July 1850.